ImTheTom/TomBowyerSite/content/books/reviews.md

 draft: false
 ---

-I wanted to start reading more software related books.
-This page here is to rate books I've read and to try to hold me accountable.
+I wanted to start reading more software development related books.
+This page here is to rate books I've read.
+It's also an attempt to try to hold myself accountable.

 | Title | Author | Date | Stars |
 |-------|--------|------|-------|